francescomazzini/Stickerest/README.md

 ## What is Stickerest?

 Stickerest is a university project for the exam "Introduction to Database".
-It wants to represent a website in which artists can draw artworks and sell them or offer them as packs of Whatsapp Stickers, real physical Stickers or just NFTs.
+It represents a website in which artists can draw artworks and sell them or offer them as packs of Whatsapp Stickers, real physical Stickers or just NFTs.

 ### Type of Users